 The late-night dessert bar seems to be a trend in Charleston, but Carmella’s takes the cake with a focus on gourmet recipes with a regional flair.
 Calories don’t count here, but good taste does.
 Get in line with the beautiful people, and choose from such house specialties as creamy gelato, fruity sorbet, massive brownies, crunchy cannoli and more.
 Or drink your dessert at the full bar with your choice of cocktails, spiked milkshakes and frothy coffees.

 And once you’ve had your fill at these stellar dining spots, don’t worry: there are hundreds of other restaurants in the city with a table in your name.
-Go to AAA.com/TravelGuides to get the scoop on dining and much more to see and do in Charleston.
+Visit AAA.com/TripCanvas to get the scoop on dining and much more to see and do in Charleston.